 Packing your dog’s personal belongings like their food bowl, beds, blankets and favorite chew toys will make the transition into kennels as smooth and comfortable as possible, as it provides a sense of reassurance and continuity for them.

 If at all possible, your dog’s first stay in a kennel should start at a couple of nights, this will teach them that while you are going away, you will always come back.
 Of course, this is not always possible, so when it is time to say goodbye, play it cool.
 Don’t make a big fuss and try not to show any signs of anxiety as your pooch is sure to pick up on this.
 Talk to your dog in the same voice you would if you were popping to the shops.

 following all the above tips should help both you and your dog s enjoy your little vacation away from each other.

-These icons, on all Cattery directory pages, indicate the services they can provide at a glance. hover over each icon to see the description.
+These icons, on all Kennel directory pages, indicate the services they can provide at a glance. hover over each icon to see the description.